Leather-bound books are wrapped in an animal’s skin, so are obviously not vegan. But what about regular hardback and paperback books?

 Animal glue is very rarely used in bookbinding.
 This is because it can be inconsistent, brittle and stain the paper.
 Modern alternatives include polyvinyl acetate (PVA), methylcellulose and hot melt adhesive (HMA).

-Whilst animal glue isn’t generally used to bind books in 2020, it may be used for some lower-quality publications such as telephone directories or mail-order catalogues.
+Whilst animal glue isn’t generally used to bind books these days, it may be used for some lower-quality publications such as telephone directories or mail-order catalogues.

 How to ensure your books are vegan